NoellePatterson/eflow-readme/wet-season/wet-season-timing.md

 #### Definition

-The timing of the wet season is defined as the date that sufficient baseflow has accrued based on a magnitude threshold of 30% of the wet season’s smoothed peak flow.
+The timing of the wet season is defined as the date that sufficient baseflow has accrued based on a magnitude threshold of 30% of the difference between baseflow and the peak wet season flow of the smoothed data.
 This metric is measured in Julian days, where January 1st = 1 and December 31st = 365.

 #### Steps